bitterengsci/algorithm/royal algorithm/Machine Leanrning.md

 why use interaction variables

 # 4. Convolution
+Convolutional Block
+- convolute (inner product) a filter on image in sliding window

 CNN on images
 - preserve, encode the spatial information
 - translation-invariant (sliding window)